about

 philosophy

-At Loom we are lit up by supporting individuals to live a rich, full, inter-connected, and meaningful life.
-With an emphasis on seeking wellbeing as opposed to focusing on dis-ease, our intention is to provide a holistic, grounded, evidence-based and authentic approach to therapy.
+At Loom, we are deeply committed to supporting individuals to live a rich, connected, and meaningful life.
+With an emphasis on seeking optimal wellbeing, our intention is to provide a holistic, grounded, evidence-based and authentic approach to therapy.

 mary brennan